How Does Pool Algae Form? Understanding the Science Behind It

 Nutrient Availability

-Algae feed on various nutrients present in pool water, with phosphates being their primary food source.
+Algae use nutrients like phosphates and nitrates, but the dominant control on algae is sanitizer—keeping free chlorine at the right level for your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → prevents blooms regardless of phosphate level.
 Phosphates enter pools through multiple pathways including rainwater, leaf debris, fertilizer runoff, and even some pool chemicals.
 Other nutrients that fuel algae growth include nitrates from decomposing organic matter and carbon dioxide dissolved in water.
-When phosphate levels exceed 100 ppb (parts per billion), algae growth becomes increasingly likely.
+When phosphate levels exceed 500 ppb (parts per billion), algae growth becomes increasingly likely.

 Temperature Factors